matplotlib/matplotlib/INSTALL.rst

 .. note::

-   The following backends work out of the box: Agg, ps, pdf, svg and TkAgg.
+   The following backends work out of the box: Agg, ps, pdf, svg

+   Python is typically shipped with tk bindings which are used by TkAgg.

-   For support of other GUI frameworks, LaTeX rendering, saving animations and a larger selection of file formats, you may need to install :ref:`additional dependencies <install_requirements>`.
+   For support of other GUI frameworks, LaTeX rendering, saving animations and a larger selection of file formats, you need to install :ref:`additional dependencies <install_requirements>`.

 Although not required, we suggest also installing ``IPython`` for